 Team America pokes fun at a collection of celebrities including Alec Baldwin, Tim Robbins, Helen Hunt, Michael Moore, Liv Tyler, Martin Sheen, Susan Sarandon, Janene Garoppolo, Matt Damon, Samuel Jackson, George Clooney, and Sean Penn among others.

 Matt Damon wasn’t very happy about his puppet and persona in Team America.
-But not angry at Matt Stone and Trey Parker.
+But not directly angry at Matt Stone and Trey Parker.

 Sean Penn, on the other hand, was extremely offended by the film.
 He wrote an angry letter to Parker and Stone that closed with the line “a sincere fuck you, Sean Penn.”